mitsuba-renderer/drjit/docs/unused/reference.rst

 .. cpp:class:: template <typename Value, size_t Size = array_default_size>
                Array : StaticArrayImpl<Value, Size, Array<Value, Size>>

-    The default Enoki array class -- a generic container that stores a fixed-size array of an arbitrary data type similar to the standard template library class ``std::array``.
-The main distinction between the two is that :cpp:class:`enoki::Array` forwards all arithmetic operations (and other standard mathematical functions) to the contained elements.
+    The default Dr.Jit array class -- a generic container that stores a fixed-size array of an arbitrary data type similar to the standard template library class ``std::array``.
+The main distinction between the two is that :cpp:class:`drjit::Array` forwards all arithmetic operations (and other standard mathematical functions) to the contained elements.

     It has several template parameters: